jalik/jk-router/README.md

 # Router.js

-This lib offers a simple and quick routing solution for a SAP (Single Page Application), it uses the hash (#) part of the URL for navigation.
+This lib offers a simple and quick routing solution for a SPA (Single Page Application), it uses the hash (#) part of the URL for navigation.
 It supports static and dynamic routes and events.

 ## Creating a route